Hackberry

 Comments

+Blooms February-April.
 A medium-sized tree with light gray, smooth bark, covered with knobby warts as the tree ages.
 Leaves are lance-shaped, with a tapering tip and unequal base, which is narrow on one side and rounded on the other.
 Flowers are solitary or in small clusters at the base of leaves.
 The small, round fruit is reddish-brown, with a leathery coating.
-One of the best food and shelter plants for wildlife.
 Larval host: Hackberry Emperor, American Snout, Morning Cloak, Question Mark butterflies.
 Replaces non-natives: Chinaberry.

 References